HR-CMGT/PRG06-vue-workshop/presentation/workshop2.md

 # Vue Workshop

 This is part 2 of the Vue workshop.
 Please follow [part 1](../README.md) first!
-In this part we will work with Child components, props and events.
-We will build a complete frontend for our Star Wars API.
+In this part we will work with

+- Child components
+- Props
+- Events

 ## Child components